Top 100 city destinations in the world

 - 2018 arrivals: 5.75 million (31.1% change from 2017 to 2018)

-2020 and the new decade offer hope for Cairo—and the entirety of Egypt—after years of uncertainty.
 After the political unrest of the past decade, Egypt has struggled to bring back its tourism industry, update its infrastructure, and marry its ancient history with the innovation of the future.
-The Grand Egyptian Museum, opening later this year, should help achieve all of those goals.
+The Grand Egyptian Museum, opening later in 2023, should help achieve all of those goals.
 The expansive museum will be located just 2 kilometers (about 1.2 miles) from the famous Pyramids of Giza and will aim to chronicle the entire history of Egypt.

 #41.
 Berlin, Germany